unicoe/pedestrain_detection/report.md

 For calculating Precision and Recall, as with all machine learning problems, True Positives, False Positives, True Negatives and False Negatives should be identified.
 IoU is used to get True Positives and False Positives; if the detection(a Positive) is correct(True) or not(False),  take threshold as 0.5 for IoU, if the IoU is > 0.5, it is considered a True Positive, else it is considered a false positive.
 The IoU = 0.5 is also the PASCAL VOC metric.
 Since every part of the image where doesn't predict an object is considered a negative, for calculating Recall, just count the Negatives.
 But measuring “True” negatives is a bit futile.
 So only measures “False” Negatives which are objects that model missed out.
 Also, another factor that is taken into consideration is the confidence that the model reports for every detection.
 Varying the confidence threshold can change whether a predicted box is a Positive or Negative.
 Basically, all predictions(Box+Class) above the threshold are considered Positive boxes and all below it are Negatives.

 For every image, ground truth data tells us the number of actual objects of given classes in that image.By calculating the IoU with the Ground truth for every Positive detection box that the model reports and compare with IoU threshold(like 0.5), the number of correct detections (TP, True Positives) for each class in an image can be calculated.
 This is used to calculate the Precision for each class  $Precision = {TP\over TP+FP}$ where TP + FP is simply the count of all predictions.
-And the Recall of the model for cetain class is calculated by formula: $Recall = {TP \over TP+FN}$
+And the Recall of the model for certain class is calculated by formula: $Recall = {TP \over TP+FN}$

 ##### 3.3.1.4 Calculating the Mean Average Precision